Childcare & Schools – COVID-19

 As of March 17, 2020, B.C. will be suspending K-12 classes.

-Information for post-secondary institutions can be found on this page.
-Students, faculty and staff should consult their instituation’s website for specific information.
+Students, faculty and staff should consult their institution’s website for specific information.

 How to support students who are self-isolating

 Those who are self-isolating are doing so for the benefit of others.
 Please support continuing instruction (e.g. deadline extension or alternative coursework that can be completed from self-isolation) and create a non-punitive environment for those who are self-isolating.

 At post-secondary institutions, students, faculty, or staff who are self-isolating may rely on post-secondary services (for example housing or food), institutions should plan for how they will support those in self-isolation.
 If your institution has a pre-existing plan for pandemic influenza, it may have protocols and guidance that can be adapted.

 How to support students psychologically at this time

 A new virus such as the one that causes COVID-19 can create anxiety and be difficult for students/children to understand, especially if someone in their school or family is sick, or they see or hear troubling media reports.
 It is normal for students/children to feel worried or nervous and have questions.
 Communication should reflect the diverse linguistic, literacy and cultural characteristics and needs of the students/children and their families.

 It will be important for schools/childcare programs to monitor for discrimination and/or bullying surrounding COVID-19, in particular towards those who may have been exposed to the virus and are self-isolating at home, or self-monitoring for symptoms.
 School/childcare programs should make all efforts to ensure that misinformation is clarified and anti-discrimination/bullying protocols are adhered to.

 For more info > BC Centre for Disease Control